cameronsamuels/bocracy/.github/PRIVACY_POLICY.md

 ## 1. Collecting Information
 ### 1a.
 What information is collected from the people that visit the b-Ocracy website or app?
-When using b-Ocracy products, you will not be asked to enter any information.
+When using b-Ocracy products, the user will not be asked to enter information of any sort. b-Ocracy will never ask for passwords, credit cards, or social security numbers (SSN).
 ### 1b.
 Why doesn't b-Ocracy collect information from users?
 b-Ocracy is a game without any interaction with other users.
-Because of this, there is no need for users to provide usernames, passwords, personal information, or other details.
+Because of this, there is no need for users to provide usernames, passwords, personal information, or any other details.

+## 2. Privacy
-## 2. Does b-Ocracy use 'cookies'?
+### 2a.
+Does b-Ocracy use 'cookies'?
-b-Ocracy does not use cookies of any sort, but third-party companies may use them.
+b-Ocracy does not use cookies, but third-party companies may use them.
+Cookie usage may include information to remember if the user has visited the website before.
+### 2b.
+Does b-Ocracy store information on the user's computer
+b-Ocracy will only store 'localStorage' information on the user's computer.
+This is only used to store the user's saved game data so the game will keep their progress.
+This information only contains string (text) data and can only be accessed by b-Ocracy using the same browser or app.
+### 2c.
+Can b-Ocracy view your geo-location
+b-Ocracy cannot view your geo-location at any time.
+Xeleration may view your location on Google Analytics, but this information does not disclose any information about the user.

 ## 3. Third-party disclosure
 ### 3a.
 Third-party links
-Occasionally, at our discretion, we may include or offer third-party products or services on b-Ocracy.
-These third-party sites have separate and independent privacy policies.
-We therefore have no responsibility or liability for the content and activities of these linked sites.
-Nonetheless, we seek to protect the integrity of our site and welcome any feedback about these sites.
+b-Ocracy at any time, will never offer third-party products or services at any time while the user is using the game.
+If a user happens to see any third-party products or services being offered to them, their responsibility is to notify Xeleration as soon as possible.
+These third-party products or services are never created or published by the b-Ocracy creators.
+If a user happens to see a third-party product or service being offered, it may have been caused by a third-party product such as a malicious software or browser extension.
 ### 3b.
 Advertisements
-b-Ocracy uses Google AdSense for providing ads to the users.
-These ads will only appear upon request from the user.
-These ads are used to provide videos of other products and by watching them, the user may earn virtual currency in b-Ocracy.
-<br><br>Google's advertising requirements can be summed up by [Google's Advertising Principles](https://support.google.com/adwordspolicy/answer/1316548?hl=en).
-They are put in place to provide a positive experience for users.
+b-Ocracy does not include advertisements of any sort.
+If a user happens to see any advertisements shown to them, their responsibility is to notify Xeleration as soon as possible.
+These advertisements are never included or published by the b-Ocracy creators.
+If a user happens to see an advertisement, it may have been caused by a third-party product such as a malicious software or browser extension.
 ### 3c.
 Analytics Tracking
 b-Ocracy uses Google Analytics to track the user's page views.
-It never tracks the user's personal information.
-We use tracking to make b-Ocracy a better app.
+It never has access to any personal information of the user.
+We use analytics tracking to make b-Ocracy a better app by seeing which features of the game are used most and how b-Ocracy is used.

 # Contacting Us
 If there are any questions regarding this privacy policy, you may contact us using the information below.